VOTE SMART: HOW IT WORKS

 How many seats will your party get, according to the polls?

 Vote for a woman, lower on the candidate list.
-This way, you can elect her with your preferential vote.
+This way, you can elect her with your Preferential vote.

 FREQUENTLY ASKED QUESTIONS